Purification and Perturbations of Communication and Repeated Games: Applications to Repeated Games

 A sequence of outcomes is \textbf{stage-Nash} if the outcome in each period $t$ is an equilibrium of the stage game $(\mathbb{I},A_{t},u_{t}^s)$.
 Note that these are the only equilibria possible if future actions are independent of current actions.

-To demonstrate how our concepts apply to repeated games, we construct several equilibria with one-period punishments in a repeated public goods game, before discussing general properties: \begin{ex}[Public Goods Game] Consider a $N$-player game where each agent $i$ must decide an amount $a_i\in[0,1]$ to contribute to the public good.
+To explore how our concepts apply to repeated games, we first construct several equilibria with one-period punishments in a repeated public goods game with public preferences: \begin{ex}[Public Goods Game] Consider a $N$-player game where each agent $i$ must decide an amount $a_i\in[0,1]$ to contribute to the public good.
 The public good provides value $\kappa\sum_i a_i$ to each agent, where $\kappa\in]1/2,1[$.
 Notably the public good receives zero funding in the Nash equilibrium of the one shot game.
 Agents discount the future at rate $\delta$.

 The preferences of agent $i$ at time $t$ over future play is then

 where $a^{-i}_{t}$ is the total contribution of other agents in period $t$, which can be decomposed into

 where $c$ is the continuation payoff.
 Note that the first term is a constant that agent $i$ cannot affect at time $t$, and thus can be neglected.